-Fall 2022 Tuesdays, 2:00-5:15 pm Kravis 820
+Spring 2023 Tuesdays, 2:00-5:15 pm.
+Kravis

-Instructors Rajeev Kohli (Kravis 972) rk35@columbia.edu 914-719-3540
+Instructors

-Alonso Martinez (Kravis 792) am3638@columbia.edu 203-606-4882
+Rajeev Kohli (Kravis 972) Alonso Martinez (Kravis 792) rk35@columbia.edu am3638@columbia.edu

 Introduction

 Thirty years ago, the Internet was a curiosity, China was in the early years of its economic ascent and India had just begun economic liberalization.
 In the intervening years, emerging markets would come to dominate economic growth; and seven new companies would take their place among the ten largest in the world today, commanding a combined market capitalization of about \$9 trillion.
 When the pandemic struck last year, vast numbers of people in the world depended on the technologies these companies developed to communicate, work, and entertain themselves.